 Even though cost is not the only factor you’re considering when you’re in the market for a website, I understand that it’s an important question.
-If you’re eager to get right down to brass tacks, you can head over to my interactive quote request form that asks you a few questions about your business and its needs, and gives you some hard numbers to work with.
+If you’re eager to get right down to brass tacks, just go download my pricing guide– it’ll give you a range to work with and we can talk about your particular business needs to narrow things down farther.

-But if you’re looking to answer your burning questions about why the heck websites vary in price so much, and why it can be so difficult to get a straight answer on how much yours will cost, maybe open the form up in another tab ↗️ and read on!
+But if you’re looking to answer your burning questions about why the heck websites vary in price so much, and why it can be so difficult to get a straight answer on how much yours will cost, keep reading.

 If you did a google search for “how much a house costs,” you’re going to get wildly varying answers.
 Because, of course, houses come in many different shapes and sizes… and materials, and locations, and on and on and on.

 But run that same question by a local home builder, while you’re standing in a neighborhood they built, and you’re obviously going to get a solid, narrow(er) range to work with.
 Context is key!

 That’s why, contrary to what you might have heard, it’s not that hard to throw a ballpark figure out there for how much your website is going to cost… as long as we have the right context.

 Contrary to what you might have heard, it’s not that hard to get a ballpark figure for how much your website is going to cost.